DaveT86/FirstProject/README.md

 *Stong brand
 *Informative Landing Page
 *Easy to navigate between recipes
-*Link to printer friendly version of recipes
-*Space for people to comment on recipes
 *Area for users to submit recipes
-*Create social media presense focused around brand and then link to each *Link to other sites which share similar interests.
+*Link to other sites which share similar interests.

 ######progress update 3/3/2024